This article was written by RJ Friedlander, CEO of ReviewPro.

-For many hotel organizations, 2011 was the year executives identified social media monitoring and reputation management as a serious strategic initiative.
+For many hotel organizations, 2011 was the year executives identified social media monitoring and reputation management for hotels as a serious strategic initiative.
 It was the year that hotel executives realized that “they needed to join the gym”.
 Much like the difficult part of getting into shape is not joining the gym, but rather implementing a consistent workout plan, for hotel executives, deciding to do respond to the social web is one thing, leveraging the social web to improve guest satisfaction and drive revenue is a completely different challenge.
 For many, the full promised benefits were not realized because of lack of a clear direction, insufficient support, or organizational complexity.

 Underestimating the role of support and staff education is a dangerous mistake when implementing new technology.
 When it comes to selecting a technology partner for collecting and using information from the social web, require the potential partner to demonstrate how they will keep you on the cutting edge of innovation.
 Best practices are evolving rapidly, making it essential to have a technology partner that can “coach you” by providing support, education and insight into best practices to help you succeed in the implementation of your social media/online reputation management initiatives.
 It is absolutely critical to have the support and training needed if you hope to “get in shape” this year.

 The social web will allow for turning insight into action across the entire organization

 Increasingly, we see the hotel companies that have earned sterling online reputations are the organizations that use online feedback and review analytics to guide operations and management decision-making.
 An executive I heard at a recent conference shared this about the future of reviews: